Hard Rock Stadium to host World Cup games in 2026

 The World Cup final will be played at MetLife Stadium in East Rutherford, New Jersey, on July 19.

-The U.S. team will train in suburban Atlanta ahead of the tournament and at SoFi on June 12, the Americans play seven days later at Seattle’s Lumen Field and finish the group stage at SoFi on June 25.
+The U.S. team will train in suburban Atlanta ahead of the tournament and at SoFi Stadium on June 12.
+The Americans play seven days later at Seattle's Lumen Field and finish the group stage at SoFi Stadium on June 25.

 Seventy-eight of 104 matches of the first World Cup spread over three nations will be played in the United States.

-AT&T, which had hopes to present the final, will host a tournament-high nine matches.
-There will be eight each at MetLife, SoFi and Mercedes Benz; seven apiece at Hard Rock, Gillette Stadium in Foxborough, Massachusetts, and NRG Stadium in Houston; and six apiece at Lumen, Lincoln Financial Field in Philadelphia, Arrowhead Stadium in Kansas City, Missouri, and Levi’s Stadium in Santa Clara, California.
+AT&T Stadium, which had hoped to present the final, will host a tournament-high nine matches.
+There will be eight each at MetLife, SoFi and Mercedes-Benz; seven apiece at Hard Rock, Gillette Stadium in Foxborough, Massachusetts, and NRG Stadium in Houston; and six apiece at Lumen, Lincoln Financial Field in Philadelphia, Arrowhead Stadium and Levi's Stadium in Santa Clara, California.

 FIFA officials did not publicly explain their site-decision process.